ZzzzzGuo/HelloWorld/README.md

-# Unity Official Tutorial Scripting Practice
+T# Unity Official Tutorial Scripting Practice

-All scripts are referenced from official tutorial.
+The files' name staring with "Z" is the name of files which are totally created by me with no reference.

-I changed a little bit for testing some other functions.
+All other scripts are referenced from official tutorial, and some of them were amended a little bit for testing.